AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/text-input.md

 * **Script Validation Message** - This option allows you to enter a message to be displayed if the script validation fails.

 * **Maximum Number of characters** - This option allows you to specify the maximum number of characters allowed  in the component.
-If you enter a number of characters that is greater than the value specified in **Maximum Number of characters**, an error message appears on the screen.
+If you enter characters greater than the value specified in **Maximum Number of characters**, an error message appears on the screen.
 The **Maximum characters error message** dialog box allows you to add a custom error message.

 * **Maximum characters error message** - The **Maximum characters error message** dialog box allows you to add a custom error message if you enter characters greater than the value specified in the **Maximum Number of characters** option.

 * **Minimum Number of characters** - This option allows you to specify the minimum number of characters allowed in the field.
-If you enter a number of characters that is less than the value specified in **Minimum Number of characters**, an error message appears on the screen.
+If you enter characters less than the value specified in **Minimum Number of characters**, an error message appears on the screen.
 The **Minimum characters error message** dialog box allows you to add a custom error message.

 * **Minimum characters error message** - The **Minimum characters error message** dialog box allows you to add a custom error message if you enter characters less than the value specified in the **Minimum Number of characters** option.